 A Whole Life Quote is Called an Illustration

 A whole life insurance quote has a lot more information than a term life insurance quote.
 Besides showing a “price”, it shows how the cash value of the policy and dividends are expected to grow over time.
 The cash value can be accessed for withdrawals, and dividends generally grow over time.
 Prevailing interest rates and the profitability of the life insurance company can affect the amount paid out in dividends.
-Because the numbers change over time, an illustration show a year by year breakdown of the projections.
+Because the numbers change over time, an illustration shows a year by year breakdown of the projections.

 Make sure that your whole life illustration shows you both the projected dividend payments and cash values, in addition to the minimum dividend payments and benefits.
 The minimum illustrated reflects a “worst-case scenario” for your policy.
 It is unlikely that your policy will perform at the minimum, but it cannot legally perform worse.
 Make sure you understand it entirely because it can be a little complex for people who aren’t used to seeing an illustration, but it is relatively easy to understand after it is explained.